 Spiny waterfleas are tiny crustaceans less than 1/2″ long with long, sharp, barbed tails.
 Spiny waterfleas collect in gelatinous globs on fishing equipment and lines.

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Spiny waterflea submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Spiny waterfleas thrive in deep lakes but can also be found in shallow lakes and rivers.